Weed, pot, Mary Jane, ganja, bud – what do these terms have in common? They’re all slang names for marijuana.

-The way marijuana affects a person depends on how strong the THC content is, how it is being used, whether alcohol and/or other drugs are being consumed at the same time, as well as the individual’s reaction to it.
+The way marijuana affects a person depends on how strong the THC content is, how it is being used, whether alcohol and/or other drugs are being taken at the same time, as well as a person’s reaction to it.

 Keep in mind that other drugs can be mixed in with the marijuana without the user knowing beforehand.
 If there are other drugs mixed in, the effects may be more intense.